typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 categories: [retrospectives]
 ---

-I work on side projects to stay sane and keep sharp.
-2013 was a crazy year - they were very successful and opened a lot of opportunities.
-At the same time, it was stressful to stay on top of everything.
+Side projects are a good way to stay sane and keep sharp.
+2013 was a crazy year - my side projects were a lot of fun and they opened many opportunities.

 6 total worth talking about, in chronological order: